didaquis/twitter-openweathermap/README.md

 ## Requirements
 * Node.js 9.4 or higher
 * A Twitter account and Twitter app registered for use their API
-* A registered account on OpenWeatherMap and a token for use theri API
+* A registered account on OpenWeatherMap and a token for use their API

 ## How to use

 ### Prepare the application:
 * Download this repo: https://github.com/didaquis/twitter-openweathermap
-* Install dependencies:`npm install`
+* Install dependencies: `npm install`
 * You must configure the authentication data of Twitter API and OpenWeatherMap API:
   * Write your credentials in file `_env`
   * Rename the file `_env` to `.env`